Nan Laird

 Nan McKenzie Laird (born September 18, 1943) is the Harvey V. Fineberg Professor of Public Health, Emerita in Biostatistics at the Harvard T.H.
 Chan School of Public Health.
 She served as Chair of the Department from 1990 to 1999.
 She was the Henry Pickering Walcott Professor of Biostatistics from 1991 to 1999.
-Laird is a Fellow of the American Statistical Association, as well as the Institute of Mathematical Statistics.
-She is a member of the International Statistical Institute.

 Education

 Laird began her undergraduate studies at Rice University in 1961, first majoring in mathematics, before switching to French.
 She left Rice in her junior year in college and moved to New York City.
 Later, she resumed studies at University of Georgia in computer science before eventually switching to statistics and earned her BA in 1969.
 Laird worked between 1969 and 1971 as a computer programmer on the Apollo program at MIT's Draper Laboratory before starting her graduate studies at Harvard University in statistics in 1971.
 She received her PhD from Harvard in 1975 under Arthur Dempster and was hired as a faculty member directly after graduation.
 She remained at Harvard until her retirement, when she became an emeritus professor.